hannah019/excel-instructions/docs/customization.md

 Conditional formatting is a functionality which allows users to format cells according to some specific criteria.
 It can draw attention to important trends in the data.
 It can also make the data more immediately clear and understandable, since varying shades of colours are more readable than texts of numbers.
 In this example, we are going to apply conditional formatting rules, so that the percentage of anyone which is greater than 100% is shown in green.

-1. Select all the values (D4-D12) in the “Percentage” column.
+1. Select all the values (from D4 to D12) in the “Percentage” column.
  ![click-percentage](https://github.com/hannah019/excel-instructions/blob/gh-pages/assets/images/data-analysis-image15.png?raw=true)
 2. Click “Home” and find “Conditional formatting”.
 Then Choose the first “Highlight Cell Rules” -> “Greater Than”.
  ![conditional-formatting](https://github.com/hannah019/excel-instructions/blob/gh-pages/assets/images/data-analysis-image16.png?raw=true)